Depression and Anxiety Therapy in Los Altos, California

 I know I should feel grateful for what I have, but feel empty anyway.

-My mind doesn’t have an off switch — it’s constantly running through worst-case scenarios.
+My mind doesn’t have an off switch and constantly runs through worst-case scenarios.

 Even when nothing’s wrong, my body feels tense, like I’m bracing for something bad.